createcandle/configuration-files/boot/firmware/readme.txt

 If you are having trouble, visit: www.candlesmarthome.com/troubleshooting

+# EMERGENCY BACKUP
 To attempt to create an emergency backup, place a textfile called "candle_make_emergency_backup.txt" on the SD card.
 Then boot the Candle Controller again with the SD card, and after a minute or two, turn it off again.
 You should now hopefully find a backup file on the SD card.

+# SAFE MODE
+If you are experiencing issues with newly installed or updated addons, then you can try booting into 'safe mode'.
+While in safe mode only three addons will appear to be installed: Candle store, Candle theme and Power settings.
+You can then disable any addons that are causing trouble by opening the Troubleshooting page in Settings.

+# OUTPUT TO DISPLAY
-- Output to HDMI is normally only enabled for systems with more than 1Gb of memory, but this can be forced.
+Output to HDMI is normally only enabled for systems with more than 1Gb of memory, but this can be forced.
 See below.

 The information below is for advanced users.